ETICHOUKADE/MMF-Infotech-Assignment/README.md

 # Logistic Regression on Adult Income Dataset

-This project applies Logistic Regression to predict whether a person earns more than $50K annually using the Adult Income dataset from the UCI Machine Learning Repository.
+This project applies Logistic Regression to predict whether a person earns more than $50K annually using the Adult Income dataset.
 The project includes data preprocessing, model training, and evaluation using standard classification metrics.
 Also, it includes a Power BI segmentation dashboard to visually analyze groups based on the dataset.

 ---